 The apps are ‘sandboxed’ and run on several servers by the app engine.
 To deal with additional demands, the app engine allows additional resources for the application.

 Apps like Khan Academy, Rovio, and Snapchat run on the app engine.

 Features of App Engine

 You can use Go, Java, PHP or Python to write an app engine application.
 You can develop and test an app locally using the SDK containing tools for deploying apps.
 Every language has its own SDK and runtime.
 Your code is executed in a:

 - Go 1.2 environment by Go runtime

 Generally Available Features

 These are covered by the depreciation policy and the service-level agreement of the app engine.
-Any changes made to such a feature are backwards-compatible and implementation of such a feature is usually stable.
-These include data storage, retrieval and search; communications; process management; computation; app configuration and management.
+Any changes made to such a feature are backward-compatible and implementation of such a feature is usually stable.
+These include data storage, retrieval, and search; communications; process management; computation; app configuration and management.

 - Process management includes features like scheduled tasks and task queue